All Episodes

 How does he call this Jim Crow 2.0?

-Anyway, if you oppose Georgia's voting law, uh opposition of DC statehood, opposition to ending the legislative filibuster, or or if you dare to say that it's the, you know, I guess we can't say German measles anymore, because if you if you ever say uh, you know, Tai China, the Wuhan virus, the China virus, oh, that that's racist too.
+Anyway, if you oppose Georgia's voting law, opposition to DC statehood, opposition to ending the legislative filibuster, or if you dare to say that it's the, you know, I guess we can't say German measles anymore, because if you ever say, you know, Tai China, the Wuhan virus, the China virus, oh, that's racist too.

 Trump's immigration policies, it just never ends.